Machine learning of the Ising model on a spherical Fibonacci lattice: Ferromagnetic Ising model on a spherical Fibonacci lattice

 The second approach employs machine learning, which has proven to be a powerful tool in processing big data \cite{MLPRB16,MLS17,MLNP17,MLPRX17,MLPRX17b,MLPRE17,MLPRL18a,MLPRL18b}.
 Given that the Fibonacci lattice is not homogeneous and does not resemble a typical image-like structure, traditional CNNs can not be applied to this model \cite{CNNPRB18,CNNPRE19}.
 Instead, we utilize GCNs, which are capable of capturing spatial structural features by leveraging the connectivity relationships between nodes \cite{GCN20}.
 This makes GCNs particularly well-suited for processing topologically structured data like the Fibonacci lattice.
-Details of GCN implementation can be found in Appendix \ref{app3}.
+The GCNs does not require explicit geometric coordinates of the spherical Fibonacci lattice (e.g., site latitude and longitude) and can capture local spin patterns through the adjacency matrix based on a nearest-neighbor cutoff radius $r_s$.
+Because strong correlations between spins imprint phase transition information onto local patterns, the GCNs can infer global phases from local structures.
+This behavior was also observed in our previous study of the spherical XY model \cite{PhysRevResearch.4.023005}.
+Details of GCNs implementation can be found in Appendix \ref{app3}.

 To determine the critical temperature $ T_c $ using GCNs, we adopt a supervised learning approach inspired by prior studies [33], but tailored to our system.
 Unlike traditional methods that rely on training samples labeled by a classifier with prior knowledge of $T_c$, we take advantage of the clear separation of phases at extreme temperatures to construct our training set.
-Specifically, Monte Carlo (MC) spin configurations are generated at very low temperatures (e.g., $ T/J = 0.01 $, well below the expected $ T_c $) and very high temperatures (e.g., $ T/J = 8.0 $, well above the expected $ T_c $), where the system is unambiguously in the ordered and disordered phases, respectively.
+Specifically, MC spin configurations are generated at very low temperatures (e.g., $ T/J = 0.01 $, well below the expected $ T_c $) and very high temperatures (e.g., $ T/J = 8.0 $, well above the expected $ T_c $), where the system is unambiguously in the ordered and disordered phases, respectively.
 These configurations are labeled as ``ordered" ($ p_\text{o} = 1$, $p_\text{d} = 0 $) and ``disordered" ($ p_\text{o} = 0$, $p_\text{d} = 1 $) based on their temperature regimes, eliminating the need for an exact $ T_c $ value a priori.
 Here $ p_\text{o}$ and $p_\text{d}$ represent the classification confidences for the ordered and disordered phases, respectively.
-The trained GCN then interpolates across the temperature range $[0.01, 8.0]J$, predicting classification confidences $ p_\text{o} $ and $ p_\text{d} $ for each temperature.
+The trained GCNs then interpolates across the temperature range $[0.01, 8.0]J$, predicting classification confidences $ p_\text{o} $ and $ p_\text{d} $ for each temperature.
 The intersection point where $ p_\text{o} = p_\text{d} $ is taken as the estimated $ T_c $.